Working with detection rules

 Select the Duplicate button in the upper-right corner of the pane.
 The Duplicate rule window opens in Visual Editor view and all of the fields are automatically populated with the rule’s details.
 Details are also populated in YAML Editor view.

 - In either Visual Editor view or YAML Editor view, modify any of the fields to customize the rule.

-After performing any modifications to the rule, select the Create button in the lower-right corner of the window.
-A new and customized rule is created, and it appears in the list of rules on the main page of the Rules window.
+After performing any modifications to the rule, select Create detection rule in the lower-right corner of the window.
+A new, customized rule is created.
+It appears in the list of rules on the main page of the Detection rules window.

 You cannot modify the Sigma rule itself.
 The original Sigma rule always remains in the system.
 Its duplicate, after modification, becomes the custom rule that is added to the list of rules.